raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 If your Life on Earth experiment requires an IR-sensitive camera (like the one on Astro Pi IR) then you will need to convert the High Quality Camera sensor you received in your kit by removing the IR cut filter.
 If you are programming a Life in Space experiment, or your Life on Earth experiment requires photos to be taken in the visible light spectrum only, then you should not convert your High Quality Camera sensor.
 Please skip to the Final Assembly Steps below.

+--- collapse ---
+---
+title: Converting a camera for IR sensitive experiments
+---

 NOTE: This process cannot be reversed or undone once completed.

 --- task ---